BillyMcCune/artist-autocomplete/README.md

 - Lower order (1-2): More random, less coherent
 - Higher order (3+): More coherent, but may copy longer phrases from the original

-The "temperature" parameter controls randomness in generation:
-- Lower values (<1.0): More predictable, favors common patterns
-- Higher values (>1.0): More random, less predictable

 ## License